Olivia Hope Counselling - Dip. MBACP Olivia Oven

 * Life feels stressful, demanding or unsatisfying.

-* Your relationships are a constant source of pain and disappointment.
+* Your relationships are a of source of pain and disappointment.

 * Your self-esteem is low.